Determinant Monte Carlo algorithms for dynamical quantities in fermionic systems

-\end{fmffile} where $\mathcal{D}_V(\xout,\xin)$ denotes the sum of all diagrams (including disconnected ones) with vertices $V$.
+\end{fmffile} where $\mathcal{D}_V(\xout,\xin)$ denotes the sum of all diagrams (including disconnected ones) with internal vertices $V$, external vertices $\xin$ and $\xout$. $D_V(\varnothing)$ is the sum of all diagrams with vertices $V$ and no external vertices.
 The cancellation of disconnected diagrams is illustrated in the second line of Eq.~\eqref{rossi_eq}.
-A key feature of this recursive sum is that $\mathcal{D}_V$ terms can be expressed as determinants (hence with a polynomial computational cost), even though they sum a factorial number of diagrams.~\cite{rossi_epl_2017}
+A key feature of this recursive sum is that $\mathcal{D}_V$ terms can be expressed as determinants (and hence with a polynomial computational cost).~\cite{rossi_epl_2017}